kennedysousa/az-104/001-Prerequisites.md

 - **Modules:** you can break down complex template deployments into smaller module files and reference them in a main template.
 - **Automatic dependency management:** in most situations, Bicep automatically detects dependencies between your resources.
 - **Type validation and IntelliSense:** the Bicep extension for Visual Studio Code features rich validation and IntelliSense for all Azure resource type API definitions.

+# Automate Azure tasks using scripts with PowerShell

+Creating administration scripts is a powerfull way to optimize your work flow.
+You can automate common, repetitive tasks.
+Once a script has been verified, it will run consistently, likely reducing errors.

+## Decide if Azure PowerShell is right for your tasks

+Azure provides three administration tools:

+- Azure portal
+- Azure CLI
+- Azure PowerShell

+They all offer approximately the same amount of control; any task that you can do with one of the tools, you can likely do with the orther two.
+All three are cross-platform, running on Windows, macOS, and Linux.
+They differ in syntax, setup requirements, automation support.

+### How to Choose an administrative tool

+There's approximate parity between the portal, the Azure CLI, and Azure PowerShell with respect to the Azure objects they can administer and the configurations they can create.
+They're also all cross-platform.
+Typically, you'll consider several other factors when making your choice:

+- **Automation:** Azure PowerShell and Azure CLI support automation, while Azure portal doesn't.
+- **Learning curve:** The Azure portal doesn't require you to learn syntax or memorize commands.
+In Azure PowerShell and the Azure CLI, you must know the detailed syntax for each command you use.
+- **Team skillset:** Your team may have used PowerShell to administer Windows.
+If so, they'll quickly become comfortable using Azure PowerShell.

+## Create an Azure Resource using scripts in Azure PowerShell